-Nominated Consultee

-A nominated consultee should be approached in a situation where either no personal consultee is available, they are unwilling to undertake this role, or where they request a nominated consultee.
+Nominated Consultee: A nominated consultee should be approached in a situation where either no personal consultee is available, the personal consultee is unwilling to undertake this role, or a nominated consultee is requested.
 The nominated consultee must have no connection with the study.
 The nominated consultee must be a health care professional who will consider how the wishes and interests of the patient would incline them to decide if they had capacity to make the decision.